Stop Smoking For Good

 Elements of the Envision Hypnotherapy Stop Smoking (and vaping) program

-I have used my own experience as an ex-smoker as well as my hypnotherapy skills and experience of working with smokers to develop a highly successful 3-session approach to quitting.
-While there is no absolute guarantee of success, 9 out of 10 of the smokers I see become an ex-smoker and stay that way.
+I have used my own experience as an ex-smoker as well as my hypnotherapy skills and experience of working with smokers, to develop a highly successful approach to quitting.
+While there is no absolute guarantee of success, 9 out of 10 of the smokers I treat become a non-smoker and stay that way.

-At the initial free telephone/online consultation, I test to make sure the person is at the ‘threshold’ point necessary for change to occur i.e. they want to stop, have the necessary commitment to stop and want to stop now.
-If we decide to proceed to treatment, my approach involves 3 steps…
+At the initial free telephone/online consultation, I test to make sure the person is at the ‘threshold’ point necessary for change to occur i.e. they have a strong desire to stop, are doing it because it is what they want and they want to stop now.
+If we decide to proceed to treatment, my approach involves 3 sessions…

-The third session is optional – it is there should someone need it and is available for up to 12 months after seesion two (the main stop smoking session).
+The third session is optional – it is there should someone need it and is available for up to 12 months after session two (the main stop smoking session).
+There is no charge for a third session.

-I also provide useful information (see links at the bottom of this page), self-assessment exercises and self-hypnosis recordings to support the process of becoming and remaining a confirmed non smoker.
+I also provide useful information (see links at the bottom of this page), a self-assessment exercise and hypnosis recordings to support the process of becoming a confirmed non-smoker for the rest of their lives.

-I find that, like most people, smokers really don’t like to be told what to do.
+I find that, like most people, smokers don’t like to be told what to do.
 What this means is they need to stop because they want to, that it is their own choice and one taken freely.
-I also find that most smokers know that it is highly damaging to their health although may not be fully aware of the extent of the risks and the damage smoking causes to their bodies, skin and appearance, to say nothing of the damage to their pocket.
+I also find that most smokers know that it is highly damaging to their health but may not be fully aware of the extent of the risks and the damage smoking causes to their bodies, life span and appearance, to say nothing of the damage to their pocket.

 If you want to remind yourself of some facts about smoking please click here – these facts are drawn from the Britsh Lung Foundation and NHS UK